mec07/cloudwatchwriter/README.md

 )

 // setupZerolog sets up the main zerolog logger to write to CloudWatch instead
 // of stdout.
-It returns an error or a function to gracefully shutdown the
+It returns an error or the CloudWatchWriter.Close method which
-// CloudWatch writer.
-func setupZerolog(accessKeyID, secretKey string) (func(), error) {
+// blocks until all the logs have been processed. func setupZerolog(accessKeyID, secretKey string) (func(), error) {
 	sess, err := session.NewSession(&aws.Config{
 		Region:      aws.String(region),